Melded learning - teacher CPD

-Melded learning is the use of multiple ways of improving knowledge, understanding and skill to achieve a learning goal with the aid of others.
+Melded learning : starting with a goal, it is the use of multiple ways of improving knowledge, understanding and skill to achieve a learning goal with the aid of others.

 What is the goal?

-'I am the SENCO and I also lead on interventions.
-My goal is to learn about the most effective ways of providing reading fluency intervention so that we can ensure our interventions are as strong as possible.
-I am in a team with colleagues who have the same goals.
-The team consists of the headteacher, the English leader, the KS1 leader.'
+Example of a shared goal for a group: 'I am the SENCO and I also lead on interventions.
+My CPD goal is to learn about the most effective ways of providing reading fluency intervention so that we can ensure our interventions are as strong, effective, and matched correctly to pupils.
+The aim to to reduce by 50% the number of pupils who have reading fluency as a limiting factor.
+I am in a team with colleagues who have the same goal (with different application).
+The team consists of the headteacher, the English leader, the KS1 leader.
+We will be defining underpinning principles, setting out a checklist, learning what best practice looks like, experimenting with programmes and practice."

-'I am a Year 4 teacher.
-My goal is to enhance my practice in teaching nonfiction writing so that the as a school we can secure better progression and achieve higher standards.
+Example: 'I am a Year 4 teacher.
+My CPD goal is to enhance my practice in teaching nonfiction writing so that the as a school we can secure better progression and achieve higher standards in writing (data).
 The key stage are focusing on information texts and instruction texts.
-We aim to develop a shared understanding of pitch, set out the sentence level work we expect each year group to focus on, develop our perspective on teaching children about audience and purpose, and increase our understanding of how to address common problems.'
+We aim to develop a shared understanding of pitch, set out the sentence level work we expect each year group to focus on, develop our perspective on teaching children about audience and purpose, and increase our understanding of how to address common problems'

 Always start with the goal.
 The more precise the goal is the better.
 Then consider how different forms of learning will help to achieve that goal.